simplex-chat/simplex-chat/blog/20220723-simplex-chat-v3.1-tor-groups-efficiency.md

 ### Docker configuration for self-hosted SMP servers

 When we released SimpleX Chat v3 two weeks ago many users wanted to host messaging servers in docker containers.
-So, we are now offering two versions:
+So, we are now offering [two versions of docker configurations](https://github.com/simplex-chat/simplexmq/tree/stable/scripts/docker):

-- fast and convenient docker configuration that downloads the server binary from GitHub.
+- fast and convenient - it downloads SMP server binary from GitHub.
-- more secure configuration that builds the server from the source code.
+- more secure - it builds SMP server from the source code.

 Let us know how it works for you!